 Adding Parameter Specification

-To add specification to a build parameter, click the Edit button in the Spec area when editing/adding a build parameter.
+To add a specification to a build parameter, click Edit in the Spec section when editing/adding a build parameter.

-Label: some text that is shown near the control in the Run Custom Build dialog.
+Label: a text that is displayed near the control in the Run Custom Build dialog.

-Description: some text that is shown below the control containing an explanatory note of the control use.
+Description: a text that is displayed below the control containing an explanatory note of the control use.

-if prompt is selected, TeamCity will always require a review of the parameter value when clicking the Run button (won't require the parameter if build is triggered automatically);
+if prompt is selected, TeamCity will always require a review of the parameter's value when clicking Run (won't require the parameter if the build is triggered automatically);

-Read-only: if the box is checked, it will be impossible to override the parameter with a different value.
+Read-only: if enabled, it will be impossible to override the parameters value.

-a simple text field with the ability to validate its value using regular expression;
+a simple text field with the ability to validate its value using a regular expression;

 a select control;